-Ahead of Riccardo Tisci’s highly-anticipated debut later this month, Burberry is in promotion mode.
-In order to build hype and generate sales, the British brand has been erecting giant branded teddy bears and wrapping taxis with its monogram across the globe.
-It has also been sending its new $390 “B Series” tees, the first official product from Tisci’s tenure, to influencers and celebrities, including Lily James, Matt Smith, Rihanna, and Chris Lee, among others, at least some of whom are, in turn, posting photos of themselves in the shirts on their social media accounts – which are then being reposted by Tisci.
+Ahead of Riccardo Tisci’s highly-anticipated debut in September 2018, Burberry was in promotion mode.
+In order to build hype and generate sales, the British brand erected giant branded teddy bears and wrapped taxis with its monogram across the globe.
+It also sent its new $390 “B Series” tees, the first official product from Tisci’s tenure, to influencers and celebrities, including Lily James, Matt Smith, Rihanna, and Chris Lee, among others, at least some of whom, in turn, posted photos of themselves in the shirts on their social media accounts – which were then reposted by Tisci.
 This is the cycle of a fashion gift and from it, consumer interest and media buzz abounds.

-Far from an isolated instance, fashion brands sending out gifted products to individuals with a following, either on social media or by way of paparazzi (or both) is a well-established practice.
-As Launchmetrics revealed this spring in its report, “The State of Influencer Marketing in Fashion, Luxury & Cosmetics,” a whopping 98 percent of brands make use of influencer marketing by lending samples and/or gifts to influencers for the exclusive purpose of those influencers posting such items on their social media accounts.
+Far from an isolated instance, fashion brands sending out gifted products to individuals with a following, who either capture their wardrobes via their social media or have their attire captured by way of paparazzi (or both) is a well-established practice.
+As Launchmetrics revealed in its spring 2018 report, “The State of Influencer Marketing in Fashion, Luxury & Cosmetics,” a whopping 98 percent of brands make use of influencer marketing by lending samples and/or gifts to influencers for the exclusive purpose of those influencers posting such items on their social media accounts.

 Moreover, the New York-based launch-to-market software company found that nearly 50 percent of the influencers it polled said that their willingness to collaborate with brands for free depends “on the type of compensation they offer me.”
 Among the top factors?
 “Trips and gifting.”

-With that in mind, you may recall that just a month ago Dior sent a handful of fashion’s biggest influencers Saddle Bags in furtherance of its push to revive the archival John Galliano style under the watch of creative director Maria Grazia Chiuri.
+With that in mind, you may recall that in August 2018, Dior sent a handful of fashion’s biggest influencers Saddle Bags in furtherance of its push to revive the archival John Galliano style under the watch of creative director Maria Grazia Chiuri.
 Louis Vuitton is similarly known to gift its bags.
 The same goes for Chanel, and the list goes on.